 Fermionic encodings establish equivalences between fermionic and qubit (or bosonic) operator algebras.
 The seminal example is the Jordan-Wigner equivalence between a one-dimensional lattice of $N_f$ fermionic modes and a one-dimensional qubit chain with $N_q=N_f$ qubits.
 For fermionic lattices in dimension $d>2$, the requirement that local fermionic operators get mapped to purely local operators on the target qubit lattice rules out any extension to one-dimensional ordering of the $d$-dimensional lattice sites~\citep{Chen2018ExactBosonizationTwoa,Tantivasadakarn2020JordanWignerDualitiesTranslationinvariant}.
 Instead, locality can be recovered at the cost of increasing the number of qubit degrees of freedom in the target space ($N_q>N_f$)~\citep{Wosiek1982LocalRepresentationFermions,Verstraete2005MappingLocalHamiltoniansa,Bochniak2020BosonizationBasedClifford,Derby2021CompactFermionQubit,Verstraete2005MappingLocalHamiltoniansa,Steudtner2019QuantumCodesQuantum,Derby2021CompactFermionQubita} and possibly long-range entangled states~\cite{Guaita2025LocalityQubitEncodings}.
 The main difference with the one-dimensional case is that higher-dimensional fermionic systems are dual to qubit systems on extended lattices and constrained by local commuting symmetries~\citep{Chen2018ExactBosonizationTwoa,Chen2023EquivalenceFermiontoQubitMappings,Tantivasadakarn2020JordanWignerDualitiesTranslationinvariant,Levin2003FermionsStringsGauge}.
+Such symmetries have arbitrary code distances~\citep{Algaba2025FermiontoqubitEncodingsArbitrary}, and can be used to detect and correct errors in the framework of quantum error correction.
 These works serve as the foundation for simulations of fermionic lattice Hamiltonians with qubit-based quantum hardware.

 More recently, Chen \emph{et al.}~\citep{Chen2023EquivalenceFermiontoQubitMappings} showed that locality-preserving encodings of fermionic operators on a two-dimensional lattice are all equivalent up to Clifford unitary transformations.
 However, in practice, two-dimensional fermionic encodings differ in the qubit-to-fermion ratios, gauge constraints, and locality of the encoded qubit operators.
 So far, the complexity of the resulting unitary time-evolution quantum circuits, after compilation and optimization, for applications in digital quantum computing has been studied independently for each specific fermionic encoding~\citep{Campbell2022EarlyFaulttolerantSimulations,Nigmatullin2025ExperimentalDemonstrationBreakeven,Dyrenkova2025ScalableSimulationFermionic}.